 Withdrawing learners or canceling classes based on parent reviews or comments on other classes.
 Gaming the Outschool review system in any way, such as (but not limited to) artificially inflating reviews by having family members or your own children leave reviews for your own classes strong-arming/guilting parents to change reviews, suggesting parents leave 5-star reviews in return for refunds/discounts, etc., or recreating/relisting classes for the purpose of archiving reviews.

 Failing to return a payment to Outschool

 Failing to renew your yearly background check

 Failing to maintain a good working relationship with the Outschool team

 Other unprofessional behavior

-Additionally, to help ensure parents see relevant content, we unlist classes if they appear inactive.
+Additionally, to help ensure parents see relevant content, we typically unlist classes if they appear inactive.
 A class will be unlisted if there are no active or future sections and no new sections have been created in the past 12 months.
-In the case that a teacher has no active sections of any classes in the last 6 months, all classes will be unlisted.
+In the case that a teacher has no active sections of any classes in the last 6 months, all classes may be unlisted.
 If you have been unlisted solely due to inactivity, simply submit your classes for approval again.